yamini-ban/futures-parse-data/README.md

 Write utilities to (Data is related)

 	- Distribute the data into the different model case classes for a user on the basis of which post and comment done by which user
 	- Model data in such a way such that every post has its comments with it
 	- after modeling find the user with most posts, user whose post has most comments

-Assignment 2) Create a application in which:

-	• Retrieve tweet on the basis of HASHTAG(#hashtag)
-	• HASHTAG must be an input
-	• Find number of tweets
-	• Find average tweets per day
-	• Find average likes and re-tweets per tweet